 I began documenting the area of Mea Shearim in late 2014.
 The sights that I witnessed during my initial visits to this area were different from anything that I’d ever seen since the residents resembled one another so strongly.
-As I frequented the streets of the settlement, I realized that I would have to appear less like an outsider in order to properly capture the lives of this dynamic community – I would have to blend in.
+As I frequented the streets of the neighborhood, I realized that I would have to appear less like an outsider in order to properly capture the lives of this dynamic community – I would have to blend in.
 I began to alter my appearance and dress accordingly.
 While visiting Mea Shearim, whether in the daytime or at night, I wore only black.
 I also grew a long beard, and even began to eat in the settlement on a regular basis.

 In the project "Blurred", I decided to eliminate the identities of the individuals.
 Photography as an art form helped me to cancel out the most distinguishing part of each person – the human face.
 In this way, by eliminating the defining characteristics of individual identities, the residents undertake a new identity as a group.
 This newly-formed group lacks freedom of expression, but shares characteristics that are common to all: being led by the Jewish faith and wearing the same fundamental colors – black and white.

 This is the story of the ongoing battle between the old and the new, the past versus the present, this is the everyday life of a city within a city.